Us Californians have a not-so-best-kept-secret: The California coast is one of the most beautiful places in the world.

 There are no dearth of coastal towns to tickle your fancy.
 Whether you head south, towards LA via Santa Cruz, Carmel, Big Sur, & Santa Barbara or whether you head North, past the Golden Gate Beach towards Muir Woods, Napa Valley & Point Reyes, it’s impossible to go wrong with either direction.

-Mendocino, is one such town worth every bit of wanderlust Mojo: an idyllic, scenic, serene town, few hours north of San Francisco.
-Perfect for a romantic getaway or trip with friends.
+Mendocino, is an idyllic, serene town, few hours north of San Francisco.
+Perfect for a weekend retreat.

 Here are 10 things to see & do in Mendocino